Pneumatic Cylinders - Working Principle and Types

 Figure 1: Pneumatic cylinder

 A pneumatic cylinder converts compressed air energy into a reciprocating linear motion.
-They are simple to use and are a cost-efficient solution to move loads linearly, making them commonly used in the automation of machines and industrial processes.
+They are simple to use and are a cost-efficient solution to move loads linearly, making them commonly used in industrial applications where automation is required, such as in manufacturing, assembly lines, and robotics.
 This article gives a complete overview of how pneumatic cylinders work, the different types of pneumatic cylinders, their important qualities, and how to select them for an application.

 Table of contents